Naira appreciates against dollar at parallel market - Nigeria Today

 Naira appreciates against dollar at parallel market

-The Naira on Monday appreciated against the dollar at the parallel market, NAN reports.
+Lagos – The Naira on Monday appreciated against the dollar at the parallel market.

 The Nigerian currency gained three points to exchange at N388 to the dollar, stronger than N391 it traded on Friday, while the pound sterling and the Euro closed at N495 and N425.